 If you need dental care and solutions for how to overcome your fear of the dentist, ignoring the problem won’t make it go away.
 You have a better chance of getting over your anxiety and hesitation by taking charge of your fears.
 Drop by for a visit with the expert dental professional, Dr. Jennifer Silver at Macleod Trail Dental.
 Spend some time talking about the procedures you need and how she can help you.
 You will come away feeling confident about you and the treatment.

 Ready to schedule an appointment?
 How about contacting us.
-Fill in your details on this form and we’ll get back to you.
+Fill in your details on the Contact Us page, and we’ll get back to you.
 If you would prefer to talk to someone right away, call us at this number: (403) 252-1248.

 - Don’t Fear the Dentist